igorolhovskiy/volts/README.md

 `VOLTS` scenarios are combined `voip_patrol`/`sipp`, `database`, and `media_check` scenarios, that are just being templatized with `Jinja2` style.
 Mostly done not to repeat some passwords, usernames, domains, etc.</br>
 Also, due to using `jinja2-time` extension, it's possible to use dynamic time/date values in your scenarios, for example testing some time-based rules on your PBX.
 For full documentation on how to use this type of data, please refer to [`jinja2-time`](https://github.com/hackebrot/jinja2-time) documentation.</br>
 As you will see below, the core for all type of tests are actually `voip_patrol` or `sipp`, others are just helpers around.
 #### Global config

 Values for templates are taken from `scenarios/config.yaml`</br>
 One thing to mention here, is that vars from `global` section transform to `c.` (for `config` or `g.` for `global`, `c.` and `.g` are equal) and from `accounts` to `a.` in templates for shorter notation.</br>
 There is a special name `scenario_name` that is transforming to a scenario file name stripped `.xml` extension.</br>
-All settings from `global` section are inherited to the `accounts` section automatically unless they are defined there explicitly.</br>
 There is also `env` variable that exposes system environment variables to templates.
 Use it when you need to pass runtime values without modifying `config.yaml`:
 ```xml
 {{ env.MY_VAR }}                        <!-- empty string if not set -->
 {{ env.MY_VAR | default('fallback') }}  <!-- explicit fallback value -->
 {{ env.DOMAIN | default(c.domain) }}    <!-- fall back to config.yaml value -->
 ```
+Also, all settings from `global` section are inherited to the `accounts` section automatically unless they are defined there explicitly.</br>

 `config.yaml`
 ```yaml